Home » Sexual Harassment in the Workplace » What Can You Do About Sexual Harassment in NYC?

 Workplace sexual harassment includes any unwelcome sexual advances and verbal or physical harassment of a sexual nature.

 New York City provides stronger sexual harassment protections for the workplace than any other area.
-NYC harassment laws cover offensive remarks about a coworker’s sex, verbal harassment, and hostile work environments.
+NYC harassment laws cover offensive remarks about a coworker’s sex, demands for sexual favors, and hostile work environments.

 Federal laws say harassment must be “severe or pervasive” to create a hostile work environment, but New York City laws state that a hostile workplace can be created by behavior that exceeds a “petty slight” or “trivial inconvenience.”